Blake Hunt: Baltimore Orioles

 On May 22, 2024, Hunt was traded to the Baltimore Orioles in exchange for Mike Baumann and Michael Pérez.
 On July 30, Hunt was promoted to the major leagues for the first time.
 He did not make an appearance and was optioned back to the Triple–A Norfolk Tides the next day, becoming a phantom ballplayer.
 In 42 games for the Tides, Hunt batted .179/.219/.278 with three home runs, seven RBI, and one stolen base.
 He was designated for assignment following the signing of Andrew Kittredge on January 13, 2025.

 Seattle Mariners (second stint)

 On January 15, 2025, Hunt was traded to the Seattle Mariners in exchange for cash considerations.
 He was optioned to the Triple-A Tacoma Rainiers to begin the season.
-In 25 appearances for Seattle, Hunt batted .231/.271/.407 with two home runs and five RBI.
+In 25 appearances for Tacoma, Hunt batted .231/.271/.407 with two home runs and five RBI.
 Hunt was designated for assignment by Seattle on May 29, and was sent outright to Tacoma after clearing waivers on June 1.
-He elected free agency on November 6.
+Hunt elected free agency following the season on November 6.

+San Diego Padres (second stint)

+On December 16, 2025, Hunt signed a minor league contract with the San Diego Padres.
+On March 2, 2026, Hunt was shut down due to an oblique injury.
+After returning to health, he was assigned to the Triple-A El Paso Chihuahuas, where he batted .269/.374/.462 with one home run and five RBI across eight appearances.
+On June 14, the Padres promoted Hunt to the major leagues following an injury to Freddy Fermin.
+On June 19, Hunt made his debut coming in as a defensive replacement for catcher Rodolfo Durán after he was pinch hit for by Nick Solak in the top of the eighth inning against the Texas Rangers.
+On September 7, Hunt was designated for assignment and was released the next day.